Village Vancouver

 If you don't live in Vancouver or are in another neighbourhood or community we did not list, please tell us where home is.

 Please tell us which areas of Transition interest you.
-For example: growing more food/urban agriculture, relocalizing our economy/local currency, Permaculture, transit, energy efficient buildings, the arts, urban homesteading, preserving seed diversity, potlucks, outreach, organizing events, community-building, having fun while saving the world, or...
+For example: growing more food/urban agriculture, relocalizing our economy/local currency, Permaculture, transit, energy efficient buildings, the arts, urban homesteading, preserving seed diversity, placemaking, potlucks, outreach, organizing events, community-building, having fun while saving the world, or...

 Building community connections and trust strong enough to advocate for each other and protect every fellow resident is the core of a good society.
 More people seem to "fall through the cracks" in Vancouver than any other city in the Western world, costing us not only money but our souls...and I am not just talking about the homeless.